HEALTH CONSIDERATIONS

 WE HAVE ANSWERS

-Sometimes it can be difficult to tell what information about marijuana and pregnancy is most trustworthy.
+Sometimes it can be difficult to tell what information about cannabis and pregnancy is most trustworthy.
 You can’t believe everything you read or hear, so use this page as a resource first.
-The Colorado Department of Public Health and Environment constantly reviews all available marijuana research, which you can read a summary of here.
+The Colorado Department of Public Health and Environment constantly reviews all available cannabis research, which you can read a summary of here.
 If you still have questions, it’s always best to talk with your doctor before making a decision.

-Marijuana contains THC, which may harm your baby.
+Cannabis contains THC, which may harm your baby.
 Not all natural substances or plants are safe — think of lead, tobacco, and poisonous berries as examples.

 Some cannabinoids, which are called endocannabinoids, occur naturally in the body and can help your nerve cells communicate better.
-However, THC from marijuana is much stronger and can upset the natural endocannabinoid system in both your body and your baby’s body.
+However, THC from cannabis is much stronger and can upset the natural endocannabinoid system in both your body and your baby’s body.

 No matter how it’s used or what it’s being used to treat, THC always gets passed to your baby.
 Talk to your health care provider about safer options that do not risk harming your baby.

-Marijuana in any form contains THC, which is passed to your baby and can cause harm.
+Cannabis in any form contains THC, which is passed to your baby and can cause harm.

 LEGAL AND ADDICTION